 The Business Core modules cover vital economic and business administration expertise alongside up-to-date management and leadership tools and techniques.
 The Specialization modules allow participants to gain profound knowledge, expertise and competencies in a chosen function or industry.

 Below, please find an overview of all modules taught during the MBA.
 Click on the module names for detailed content information.

 Innovation means turning a creative new idea into a product or service that succeeds in the market.
 Therefore, successful innovation management requires technological excellence combined with profound business knowledge and entrepreneurial thinking.
 In our knowledge-based society, this combination is key to sustainable economic development.

-Identification and analysis of all key dimensions of sustainable innovation within established firms as well as new ventures: agile business processes and practices, innovation methodologies and tools, understanding mindsets, designing organizational structures enabling collaboration across functional lines, tapping new forms of organization enabled by the digital revolution.
+Identification and analysis of all key dimensions of sustainable and digital innovation within established firms as well as new ventures: agile business processes and practices, developing business models for digital innovation, understanding mindsets, designing organizational structures enabling collaboration across functional and hierarchical lines, tapping new forms of organizing enabled by the digital revolution.

-At the end of the MBA program, students have to write a master thesis in order to receive the academic degree of Master of Business Administration (MBA).
-The intention of the master thesis is to guarantee that the graduate of the MBA program is able to write scientific papers on his or her own.
+At the end of the MBA program, students have to write a master's thesis in order to receive the academic degree of Master of Business Administration (MBA).
+The intention of the master's thesis is to guarantee that the graduate of the MBA program is able to write scientific papers on his or her own.